gamemanual0/gm0/source/docs/software/getting-started/common-hardware-components.rst

 Reading and Writing to Hardware
 ===============================

-When using the FTC SDK, there are a variety of built in hardware classes which can be used to communicate with hardware on the robot such as DC Motors, :term:`Servos <Servo>`, and Sensors.
+When using the FTC\ |reg| SDK, there are a variety of built in hardware classes which can be used to communicate with hardware on the robot such as DC Motors, :term:`Servos <Servo>`, and Sensors.

 Creating and Instantiating Hardware Objects
 -------------------------------------------